Page Builder

 The editor is split into five zones:

-• Top bar — page title, Draft badge (for unpublished pages), Undo/Redo buttons, language switcher, and a three-dot menu with page actions (Publish, Revert, Preview, etc.).
+- Top bar — page title, Draft badge (for unpublished changes), Undo/Redo buttons, language switcher, and a three-dot menu with page actions (Publish, Revert, Preview, etc.).

 Adding a block

-On drop, the block appears with its default content (from the block's schema).
+On drop, the block appears with its default content (from the block's schema) and renders live in your framed site.
 Click it to open the properties panel and customize.
+See Blocks and Block Development for how blocks are defined.

 Editing block content